Assess

 Plan

 With the assessment complete, a plan can be developed for your therapy.
-This would typically included referral to your physician for a medical assessment and medication if warranted.
+This typically includes referral to your physician for a medical assessment and medication if warranted.
 In addition, a plan can be developed for psychotherapy, biofeedback and neurofeedback.
 Although EMDR is commonly used in trauma, some individuals may not be good candidates for the approach or may be seeking additional therapy after already having experienced a course of EMDR.

 Practice